bespoyasov/refactor-like-a-superhero/manuscript-en/09-functional-pipeline.md

 }
 ```

 After the changes, the workflow steps are encapsulated in separate functions.
 These functions only change the order object, keeping it valid.
-The `makeOrder` function doesn't change data uncontrollably anymore, but only calls those functions.
+The `makeOrder` function doesn't change data uncontrollably anymore but only calls those functions.
 It makes invalid orders less likely and the testing of data transformations easier.

 The code of `makeOrder` now resembles the list of workflow steps we've started with.
 The details of each step are hidden behind the name of the corresponding function.
 The name describes the entire step, which makes the code easier to read.